Boris Johnson faces 'partygate' grilling in parliament | DW | 12.01.2022

 Johnson has so far declined to say whether he attended the gathering.

-Even members of Johnson's own party the Conservatives wants him to explain what happened.
+Even members of Johnson's own party the Conservatives want him to explain what happened.

 "He knows whether he was there or not.
 Just come out and say what happened," Nigel Mills, a Conservative lawmaker told the BBC.